Policy Optimization Provably Converges to Nash Equilibria in Zero-Sum Linear Quadratic Games: Convergence Results

 \begin{theorem}[Global Convergence Rate of Outer-Loop Update] Suppose $\EE_{x_0\sim\cD}x_0x_0^\top>0$, Assumption \ref{assum:invertibility} holds, and the initial maximizer control $L_0\in\Omega$, where $\Omega$ is defined in \eqref{equ:def_Omega}.
 Then it follows that: i) at iteration $t$ of the projected NG updates \eqref{equ:algorithm_nested_L}, \eqref{equ:algorithm_natural_nested_L}, and \eqref{equ:algorithm_nested_precond_L}, the inner-loop updates \eqref{equ:inner_gd}-\eqref{equ:inner_gauss_newton} converge to $K(L_t)$ with linear rate; ii) the control pair sequences $\{(K(L_t),L_t)\}_{t\geq 0}$ generated from \eqref{equ:algorithm_nested_L}, \eqref{equ:algorithm_natural_nested_L}, and \eqref{equ:algorithm_nested_precond_L} are always stabilizing (regardless of the stepsize choice $\eta$); iii) with proper choices of the stepsize $\eta$, the updates \eqref{equ:algorithm_nested_L}, \eqref{equ:algorithm_natural_nested_L}, and \eqref{equ:algorithm_nested_precond_L} all converge to the Nash equilibrium $(K^*,L^*)$ of the zero-sum LQ game \eqref{equ:nonconvex_concave_def} with $\cO(1/{t})$ rate, in the sense that the sequences $\big\{t^{-1}\sum_{\tau=0}^{t-1}\big\|\hat{G}_{L_\tau}^*\big\|^2\big\}_{t\geq 1}$, $\big\{t^{-1}\sum_{\tau=0}^{t-1}\big\|\tilde{G}_{L_\tau}^*\big\|^2\big\}_{t\geq 1}$, and $\big\{t^{-1}\sum_{\tau=0}^{t-1}\big\|\check{G}_{L_\tau}^*\big\|^2\big\}_{t\geq 1}$ all converge to zero with $\cO(1/{t})$ rate. \end{theorem}

 Since $\Omega\subset \underline{\Omega}$, the first two arguments follow directly from Proposition \ref{prop:inner_full_grad_conv}.
-The last argument shows that the iterate $(K(L_t),L_t)$ generated from the projected NG updates converges to the Nash equilibrium with a sublinear rate.
+The last argument shows that the iterate $(K(L_t),L_t)$ generated from the projected NG updates converges with a sublinear rate.
 Detailed proof of Theorem \ref{thm:full_grad_conv} is provided in \S\ref{subsec:proof_full_grad_conv}.

 Due to the nonconvexity-nonconcavity of the problem (see Lemma \ref{lemma:nonconvex_nonconcave}), our result is pertinent to the recent work on finding a first-order stationary point for nonconvex-nonconcave minimax games under the {P}olyak-{\L}ojasiewicz (P{\L})-condition for one of the players \citep{sanjabi2018solving}.
 Interestingly, the LQ games considered here also satisfy the one-sided P{\L}-condition in \cite{sanjabi2018solving}, since for a given $L\in\underline{\Omega}$, the inner problem is an LQR, which enables the use of Lemma $11$ in \cite{fazel2018global} to show this.
 However, as recognized by \cite{fazel2018global} for LQR problems, the main challenge of the LQ games here in contrast to the minimax game setting in \cite{sanjabi2018solving} is coping with the lack of smoothness in the objective function.